 An observation event is clearly a “feature” in its own right, according to the GFM definition.
-An observation is an identifiable, instantiable and useful unit of information; therefore, an observation is a feature type.
+An observation is an identifiable, instantiable and useful unit of information.
+Therefore, an observation is a feature type.

 Transformation between viewpoints is frequently required.